LogtalkDotOrg/logtalk3/README.md

 ---------

 Logtalk is copyrighted by Paulo Moura.
-The Logtalk use and distribution license can be found in the [LICENSE](LICENSE.txt) file.
+The Logtalk use and distribution license can be found in the [LICENSE.txt](LICENSE.txt) file.
 Logtalk follows the GNU General Public License 3, plus some additional terms as per Section 7.
 The copyright notice and license applies to all files in this release unless otherwise explicitly stated.